hardcamls/zprize/msm_mixed_point_addition_with_precomputation.md

 SLR.
 These registers are hierachically created with SLR\{0,1,2\} suffix in their instantiation name so they can be pblocked.

-In our implementation, 2 multiplications in our adder is in SLR1, and 5 of them are in SLR2.
+In our implementation, 2 field multiplications in our adder is in SLR1, and 5 of them are in SLR2.

 Some big benefits of using Hardcaml is that we can parameterize our design over these expressive configurations, and have them go through our regular tests on our own machines and Github actions.
 This gives us confidence that the design does not regress as we make config changes while conducting experiments for SLR assignments, which very rapidly increases productivity.